MolSSI-Education/gpu_programming_beginner/_episodes/03-cuda-program-model.md

 > ## Note:
 > The `gettimeofday()` function is supported by GCC compilers and
 > might not work on Windows.
+However, there are multiple ways to perform
+> the timing task within C/C++.
 For further information, see
 > [here](https://levelup.gitconnected.com/8-ways-to-measure-execution-time-in-c-c-48634458d0f9) or
 > take a glance at [Advanced Linux Programming Book](https://www.amazon.com/Advanced-Linux-Programming-CodeSourcery-LLC/dp/0735710430) (section 8.7 gettimeofday: Wall-Clock Time).  .
 {: .discussion}